kelu124/un0rick/porting_up5k.md

-# Looking for Verilog help
+# Looking for Verilog help using iceStorm

 ## Objective